“If you are the buyer, should you undermine the confidence of the salesperson by making a ridiculously low counter-offer”?

 This in effect introduces a “unique selling proposition” (or USP) which makes us less dependent on competing on price than communicating the value we bring, and creating an “emotional hook” for the customer.
 In a best case scenario, the buyer will be so concerned that they reach a deal with us that they won’t risk haggling over price!

 Strategies such as these help put the seller back in the driving seat and counter the myth I hear so often that the buyer has the power.
+Have you been thinking about is it illegal to drive barefoot, if yes this article will show you.
 Next post, I will be looking at what you should do if you do get asked for a price concession.